Frequently asked questions

 Our vision is for the NSW education system to be the best education system in Australia and one of the finest in the world.

-The new Policy and Procedures are one element of our work under the Strategy to ensure our vision applies to all of our students - no matter where they live or what their background is - throughout their entire educational experience.
+The new Policy and Procedures are one element of our work to ensure our vision applies to all of our students - no matter where they live or what their background is - throughout their entire educational experience.

 Delivered within the continuum of care, explicit teaching works best when working directly with students to develop their social, emotional and behaviour skills.
 Aims to achieve enhanced positive behaviour outcomes for students with positive social, emotional and behavioural learning and wellbeing outcomes.
 Teachers are provided with new and improved professional learning based on positive behaviour principles, together with tools and resources.